 If you would like to read about another physician who became a minister, see the biography of South Carolina born, Thomas S. Williamson, 1800–1879.
 Williamson became a missionary to the Dakotas in Minnesota and the Dakota Territory.

 Notes—The header image shows river boats on the Mississippi in Memphis circa 1890.
 Unfortunately, once again, I have no portrait for Auld.
-Photographic portraits become more common after the Civil War when the advances in photography accomplished by people like Matthew Brady increased their availability.
+Photographic portraits become more common after the Civil War when the success with photography accomplished by people like Matthew Brady increased interest in their use.
 Auld’s dissertation is in the archives of the Medical University of South Carolina.
 The biographical information is from Memorial Volume of the Semi-Centennial of the Theological Seminary at Columbia, South Carolina, 1884, and the longer entry in “The Dead of the Synod of Georgia.”
 Necrology: or Memorials of Deceased Ministers who have Died During the First Twenty Years After its Organization, by John S. Wilson and published in Atlanta by Franklin Printing House, 1869; the Jones quote is from this book.
 Information about the Philadelphia cholera epidemic of 1832 is from, Philadelphia: A 300-Year History, New York: W. W. Norton, 1982.
 Auld’s term at Purity Presbyterian Church is briefly noted in E. H. Dawson, Purity and Its People: A History of Purity Presbyterian Church Chester, South Carolina, 1787-1987, published by the church.